amirkeren/bluemix-lab1/README.md

 2. Before creating the service *bind* it to the application you created in the previous step

-3. Restage the application when prompt to do so
+3. Restage the application if prompt to do so

 # Add adapter methods